10 Nov Cybercrime To Cost The World $10.5 Trillion Annually By 2025

 CSC has an urgent message for boardroom and C-suite executives: The status quo in cyberspace is unacceptable, which is spelled out in its groundbreaking 2020 Report which proposes a strategy of layered cyber deterrence — to protect all U.S. businesses and governments from cybercrime and cyberwarfare.
 But, this is hardly the first warning.
 “Some of the same things we’re recommending today, we were pushing 23 years ago,” says Montgomery.

-“Every company should have a CISO or cybersecurity expert on their board — because cybercrime is the greatest risk to business continuity that every company faces,” says Blount.
-The idea is to put someone in the boardroom who will wave the red flag and get everyone else paying attention to the severity of the risk.
-Montgomery agrees and says attention is the number one priority, not bringing in a new CISO — instead empower the CISO that you have.
+Someone should be in the boardroom who will wave the red flag and get everyone else paying attention to the severity of cyber risks.
+Montgomery says attention is the number one priority, not bringing in a new CISO — instead empower the CISO that you have.

 The value of a business depends largely on how well it guards its data, the strength of its cybersecurity, and its level of cyber resilience.